SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/07-enhance-insight-apps/README.md

 ## Prerequisites
 - SAP Analytics Cloud User Permissions:
     - BI Admin role or another Admin role is required to view the tab **Insight Apps** under the **Files**.
 Hence, one of the admin roles is required to view and copy the Insight App.
-> :books: If you are participating in a SAP BDC training, you have not been assigned the admin role.
-The Insight App story has been shared with you and will be visible under the **Shared with Me** tab.

 ## Steps

-> :books: If you are participating in a SAP BDC training, skip the **Story Copy** chapter as your user does not have the BI Admin role assigned.
-Follow the instructions listed [here](/07-enhance-insight-apps/workshop_README.md) instead.
-<br>A copied story has been shared with you.</br>
-Please **skip** copying the story and go the section [Modify and Enhance Copied Story](#modify-and-enhance-copied-story) and use the story shared in your space for this exercise!

 ### Story Copy
 1. Open the SAP Analytics Cloud tenant.